When can I know the dates of the Italgas Shareholders’ Meetings?

 The call notice identifies the person designated by the Company for the conferment of voting proxies, the methods for shareholders to confer proxies, and the period of time within which this should be done, making it clear that the proxy shall have no effect on proposals upon which no voting instructions have been conferred.

-What are the arrangements to follow to give a proxy to the Designated Representative?
+What is the procedure for issuing a proxy to the Delegated Representative?

-1) Obtain a Proxy Form in favour of the Designated Representative, which can be downloaded from the www.italgas.it website (“Governance” – “Shareholders’ Meeting 2018” section) or requested by calling freephone number 800 123 794 or sending an email to the following address: firstname.lastname@example.org
+1) Obtain a Proxy Form in favour of the Designated Representative, which can be downloaded from thewww.italgas.it website (“Governance” – “Shareholders’ Meeting 2022” section) or requested by calling freephone number 800 123 794 or sending an email to the following address: firstname.lastname@example.org

-4) Send the Proxy form, by the end of the second trading day before the day set for the Shareholders’ Meeting, together with a copy of a valid identity document, through one of the following channels.
+4) Send the Proxy form, by the end of the second trading day before the day set for the Shareholders’ Meeting, together with the confidential voting instructions to the Designated Representative and a copy of a valid identity document, through one of the following channels: